 Speaker: Mr. Ed McMahon

-Communities such as Boston, St. Louis, San Francisco and Seattle are utilizing innovation Districts as a mechanism to modernize their local economies.
+Communities such as Boston, St. Louis, San Francisco and Seattle are utilizing innovation Districts as a to modernize their local economies.
 As defined by Brookings Institution, Innovation Districts are geographic areas where leading-edge anchor institutions and companies cluster and connect with start-ups, business incubators, and accelerators.
 They are physically compact, transit-accessible and technologically-wired and offer mixed-use housing, office and retail.

 The form and function of Innovation Districts differ markedly from community to community.
 Locales can use Innovation Districts for creation and expansion of firms and jobs by assisting companies, entrepreneurs, universities, researchers and investors; expanding employment and educational opportunities for disadvantaged populations and spurring redevelopment.
 Innovation Districts can also be used to reinvigorate and redefine downtown areas.
 A common thread of any Innovation District is strong public-private partnerships between government, businesses and institutions (both educational and medical).